corda/corda-ansible/README.md

 ## Limitations

 - tested with Ubuntu 16.04 only CentOS 7 (7.3) only
-- install only OpenJDK from zulu.org (on request).
-However, Corda is going to use a default Java VM.
-Therefore, if you installed Oracle JDK (e.g. using [ansiblebit/oracle-java](https://github.com/ansiblebit/oracle-java) role) and set it up as the default Java VM, Corda is going to it.
+- installs only OpenJDK from zulu.org (on request).
+However, Corda will use your machine's default Java VM.
+Therefore, if you installed Oracle JDK (e.g. using [ansiblebit/oracle-java](https://github.com/ansiblebit/oracle-java) role) and set it up as the default Java VM, Corda will use it.